-That is, until I coined the term "must-own date" over a decade ago.
-Terms like "record date" and "ex-date" are commonly thrown around in dividend parlance, but the must-own date is the simple answer that most folks want: the date by which they need to buy a dividend stock.
+Over a decade ago, I coined the term "must-own date."
+Terms such as "record date" and "ex-date" are commonly thrown around in dividend parlance, but the must-own date provides the simple answer that most folks want: the date by which they need to buy a dividend stock.

 Here's how to determine the must-own date for any dividend so that you'll never be confused by this important question again.